Propaganistas/Laravel-Phone/README.md

           'phonefield'  => 'phone:US,BE',
         );

-  The validator will check for validity in all of the provided country codes, so feel free to add as much country codes as you like.
+  The validator will check if the number is valid in at least one of provided countries, so feel free to add as many country codes as you like.

 - Or you don't specify any parameters but you plug in a dedicated country input field (keyed by *ISO 3166-1 compliant* country codes) to allow end users to supply a country on their own.
 The easiest method by far is to install the [CountryList package by monarobase](https://github.com/Monarobase/country-list).
 The country field has to be named similar to the phone field but with `_country` appended: